Brief History of Music Therapy

 At the Menninger Clinic in Topeka, Kansas, the first music therapy internship was initiated by E. Thayer Gaston, a man who has become known as “The Father of Music Therapy”.
 Later the AAMT, American Association of Music Therapy, formed in 1971, produced protocols regarding education, training and certification that were different from NAMT.
 The credential associated with AAMT was Certified Music Therapist (CMT).
 More recently in 1998, the two organizations joined forces to become the American Music Therapy Association (AMTA).
 Additionally a Certification Board for Music Therapists (CBMT) was created to provide for a standardized certification examination which is now the final step in obtaining the new credential of Music Therapist–Board Certified (MT-BC).

-The field of music therapy continues to grow with over 70 training programs and around 6,000 board certified music therapists practicing in the United States.
+The field of music therapy continues to grow with about 70 training programs and around 10,000 board certified music therapists practicing in the United States.
 The state of Washington’s first training program was accredited in 2009 at Seattle Pacific University.
 Currently the process for becoming a music therapist includes a 4-year training program followed by an internship, with a total of 1200 clinical hours required before one is eligible to sit for the Board Certification Exam (BCE).
-There is discussion regarding a move toward requiring a master’s degree in music therapy as the entry level requirement for the field.
+Starting in 2025, one must also be licensed to practice music therapy in the state of Washington.

 Current Definition of Music Therapy